-United offers an academic M.A. degree designed for people who want to study theology apart from preparation for any specific professional role.
-M.A. students are required to select a concentration area in their degree.
-Concentrations make it possible for students to meet a variety of educational goals and interests, including personal or professional enrichment and preparation for doctoral studies.
+Degree concentrations make it possible for students to meet a variety of educational goals and interests, including personal or professional enrichment and preparation for doctoral studies.
 Each concentration has specific educational goals.

 - Narrative Theology